ilievskizoran/up-banking-apps-script/README.md

 Click on in and you should see `Updated Balances`.
 Click this to refresh the balances within your sheet.

 How does this work?\
-Since our `getAccountBalance` now references the absolute cell, each time the cell contents are updated, the function is triggered which fetches the balance and updates the balance cells.
+Since our `getAccountBalance` function now references the absolute cell, each time the cell contents are updated, the function is triggered which fetches the balance and updates the balance cells.